Amank015/Aman_overview/README.md

 -🇮🇳 Based in India — writing code and sipping chai
 - 🧩 Building responsive web & mobile apps using **React**, **React Native**, and **NextJS**
 - 🛠️ Love working with **JavaScript**, **ReactJS**, **NextJS**, **TypeScript**, and **NodeJS**
-- 🎨 Passionate about developing innovative tech solutions
+- 🎨 Passionate about designing and developing smooth user interface and polished user experience
 - 🔍 Always learning, always building — one commit at a time

 ## 🌐 Socials: